-If you are like most people, you do have a basic understanding that blood and other bodily fluids can contain dangerous pathogens.
+If you are like most people, you have a basic understanding that blood and other bodily fluids can contain dangerous pathogens.
 These are known as biohazards.

 Definition of Biohazard